AnikBarua34/big-concerts/README.md

-# Getting Started with Create React App
+# Wellcome To a Big-Concert Programme

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](facebook.com).

 ## Available Scripts